The Ultimate Guide to Exploring & Enjoying Montserrat Spain

 You can also opt to make use of the picnic area and enjoy the magnificent views over the mountain whilst having your meal al-fresco.

-If you want to try a classic sandwich, give the jamón bocadillo a try.
-Photo credit: jules / stonesoup
+If you want to try a classic sandwich, give the jamon bocadillo a try.

 Wineries

-The Montserrat region is also home to several excellent bodegas, which produce a variety of high-quality wines, benefiting from the unique terroir and climate of the area.
+The Montserrat region is also home to several excellent bodegas.
+These produce a variety of high-quality wines, benefiting from the unique terroir and climate of the area.

-If you are interested in learning more about cava, join us on our Montserrat & Cava Tour, where you’ll learn all about the cava production process from start to finish by visiting a local family-run cava winery.
-You’ll also cap off the visit with a home-made lunch by the Bodegas’ owners, and of course, indulge in some of their excellent wines.
+If you are interested in learning more about cava, join us on our Montserrat & Cava Tour.
+You’ll learn all about the cava production process from start to finish by visiting a local family-run cava winery.
+You’ll also cap off the visit with a home-made lunch by the Bodegas’ owners.
+And of course, indulge in some of their excellent wines!

-Alternatively, if you prefer to visit on your own, check out the following wineries, which also do guided tours and tastings:
+Alternatively, if you prefer to visit independently, check out the following wineries, which do guided tours and tastings:

 Four women holding glasses of red wine and cheering.